Ringwood School

 Ringwood School (opened in 1959) is a coeducational secondary school and sixth form situated in Ringwood, Hampshire, England.

 It was a specialist Language College and became an academy in April 2011, and gained National Teaching School status in July 2011.
 The school was one of the first 100 designated a Teaching School in the United Kingdom in July 2011.

 Sustainability

 The school gained the ‘Eco-Schools Green Flag Award’ in 2006, 2008 and 2010.
 This led to it being designated as one of only 36 schools across the country to ‘lead sustainable development’ by the National College for School Leadership (NCSL) in 2008.
 The school has recently applied for Ambassador Status for Sustainability.

 Ofsted

 The school was recognised by Ofsted as ‘outstanding overall’ and ‘outstanding in its Sixth Form provision’ in November 2008, and also Sixth Form Outstanding - 2013.

 Academics

-In 2012 76% of students achieved 5 A*-C GCSE grades (or equivalent) and 97% of students achieved 3 or more A levels at A*-E (including equivalences).
+In 2022, 84% of pupils resulted with 5 subjects from 9–7 with 97% of students achieving 5 subjects from 9-4.